inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 end
 ```

-Or, if you want to query a specific `pod`:
+Or, if you want to query a specific pod:

 ```ruby
 describe podman.pods.where(id: "95cadbb84df71e6374fceb3fd89ee3b8f2c7e1a831062cd9cea7d0e3e4b1dbcc") do